bobm123/swig_example/README.md

 This repository contains the project that results.
 So far I've tested it with Python 3.6 and Visual Studio 2017.

 - Skip step 16 (right-click example.i and compile).
-Instead run it from the command line in the same directory as example.i to generate example_swig.c for the next few steps.
-You may have to create the release folder first so swig can put example.py there.
+Instead, generate example_swig.c by running it from the command line in project directory.
+You may have to create the Release directory first so swig can put example.py there.

-swig -python -outdir Release example.i
+`swig -python -outdir Release example.i`

 - The instructions are for C++ while the swig example shows a C file.
 He makes a note of this in the stack overflow answer, but I missed that the first time though.
 If you do want C++, the command line above (and the one added to the Custom Build Tool for example.i) will have "-c++" in it.

-swig -c++ -python -outdir Release example.i
+`swig -c++ -python -outdir Release example.i`

 - The linker originally issued this warning:
 LINK : warning LNK4075: ignoring '/INCREMENTAL' due to '/OPT:ICF' specification

-So I added the following to the project Properties>>Linker>>Command Line>>Additional Options /opt:noicf /opt:noref
+So I added the following to the project Properties>>Linker>>Command Line>>Additional Options

+`/opt:noicf /opt:noref`

 ## My Results
 ```